-This mode basically tests the hypothesis of det mode since the smallest absolute eigenvalue is enough to check whether a matrix is full-rank.
-However, det is not enough for that due to the fact that it is the product of all eigenvalues in which case the largest absolute eigenvalue may prevent an overkill.
+This heuristic basically tests the hypothesis of det heuristic since the smallest absolute eigenvalue is enough to check whether a matrix is full-rank.
+However, det is not enough for that due to the fact that it is the product of all eigenvalues, in which case the largest absolute eigenvalue may prevent an overkill.